-Having completed a vaccination cycle authorized by EMA is mandatory to access the school’s premises: AEF is a community based on respect and social responsibility, where each member is in charge of their own and everybody else safety.
-For this reason, each student will be required to fill in a form with the information about their vaccination cycle.
+Although vaccination is no longer mandatory to access the school’s premises, AEF perceives itself as a community based on respect and social responsibility, where each member is in charge not only of their own safety, but also that of and everybody else safety.
+Hence, having completed a vaccination cycle is strongly recommended.

-We will now try to answer all of your questions about how your experience will take place, but if you have further questions or doubts, do not hesitate to contact us: we’ll be happy to answer!
+We will try to answer all your questions about your experience, but if you have further questions or doubts, do not hesitate to contact us: we’ll be happy to answer!

 The student will be able to continue attending classes online, from the apartment, and will be constantly assisted and supported by the AEF staff.

-AEF will follow the Italian government rules, applied in both public and private education system:
+AEF will follow the Italian government rules applied in both the public and private education system:

-- Temperature will not be taken by AEF staff at the entrance, but students are invited to bring a thermometer with them and measure their temperature if need be.
-It is extremely important not to go to school in case of a fever or any flu symptoms.
-In this case, students will have to contact the AEF staff, who will immediately call the doctor so that the Tuscan Region can start the health procedure to evaluate the case.
+- It is extremely important not to go to school if you are experiencing any fever or any flu symptoms.
+If any of these symptoms are present, students will need to contact the AEF staff, who will immediately call the doctor so that the Tuscan Region can start the health procedure to evaluate the case.

-- Students are strongly encouraged to frequently wash their hands and apply hand sanitizer that will be available at school;
+- Students are strongly encouraged to frequently wash their hands and apply hand sanitizer (available at the school);

-Florence is not only the city where AEF is located, but it is a real classroom for many activities and lectures of our program.
-For lectures held on-site and museums visits, AEF will apply the Italian government rules in force.
-The same rules will be applied during field trips.
+Florence is not only the city where AEF is located, but it is the real classroom for many program activities and lectures.
+For lessons held on-site and museums visits, AEF will apply the Italian government rules in force.
+The same rules will be applied during field trips

-We know that one of the reasons why students want to study abroad is the opportunity to visit European capitals.
-In this specific case, it is more than essential that students behave responsibly: if you travel irresponsibly, you not only put yourself at risk, but all of the other students and the host community too.
+We know that one of the reasons students want to study abroad is the opportunity to visit European destinations.
+While travelling, it is more than essential that students behave responsibly: if you travel irresponsibly, you not only put yourself at risk, but also other students and the host community.
 All program participants will be required to respect the Italian government and European Union rules on traveling and circulation between EU countries.

-We recommend that students check regularly and only on officials references the current travel regulation:
+We recommend that students regularly check for updates on travel regulations and only on officially recognized sources:

 Ministry of Health